cambridge-collection/cambridge-collection.github.io/docs/content-editor.md

 ## Under the hood

-The Java editor webapp that provides this interface can be found at:
+The Java content editor webapp that provides this interface can be found at:

 [https://github.com/cambridge-collection/dl-loading-ui](https://github.com/cambridge-collection/dl-loading-ui)